Board of Advisors

 Vatsala Khetawat has garnered an extensive academic preparation and applied experience in Aerospace/Space/Aviation from United States, United Kingdom, France, Australia, and India in government, academia, and the private sector.
 She completed her first integrated Master of Engineering (MEng) in Aerospace Engineering from the University of Sheffield in the United Kingdom from 2008 to 2012.
 Concurrent to this program, she trained and successfully obtained her European JAA SEP Private Pilot Licence (PPL).
 Subsequently, she participated in a professional development program called the Southern Hemisphere Summer Space Program (SHSSP) in Adelaide, Australia in 2013, followed by an internship at the Avionics Department at the Indian Space Research Organization.
 This internship helped her gain an understanding of various subsystems used in launch vehicles.
 Thereafter, she pursued her second Master of Science (MSc) in Space Studies from International Space University (ISU) in France from 2013 to 2015.
 As a part of this degree, she interned at NASA Ames Research Center in California for one year.
 At NASA, she was involved in technical partnerships/collaboration with various departments and also worked on mission design for small satellites.
 Moreover, she has a research-intensive background with 5 publications so far.
 Subsequent to her father’s untimely death, she decided to temporarily relocate to India in December 2015 to assist her mother in organizing her family business.
 She will now pursue the Technology Management Program at the University of California, Santa Barbara from September 2018.

-Sonal Baberwal is currently working as a Research Scholar at Fatigue Countermeasures Laboratory of NASA Ames Research Centre, California as the curriculum of her Masters.
-She is pursuing her Masters in Space Studies at International Space University, France.
+Sonal Baberwal completed her Masters in Space Studies'18 at International Space University France.
+As a part of the curriculum during her Masters, she worked as a Research Scholar at Fatigue Countermeasures Laboratory of NASA Ames Research Centre, California.
 She received the first prestigious Dr. Kalpana Chawla Scholarship for Space Studies Program'17 (SSP17, Ireland).
 She completed her Bachelors in Electronics and Telecommunication Engineering from India.
-Her area of interest is in Brain-Computer Interfacing, Electroencephalography (EEG), sleep research and deprivation.
+Her area of interest is in Brain-Computer Interfacing, wearable devices, Electroencephalography (EEG), sleep research and deprivation.

 Rushanka Pramod Amrutkar is a doctoral candidate at the Indian Institute of Technology, Bombay (India) working on exploitation of satellite remote sensing for planetary applications.
 She completed her Master in Technology from the Centre for Space Science and Technology Education in Asia and the Pacific (affiliated to the United Nations).
 She is a recipient of the Dr Kalpana Chawla Scholarship and Secure World Foundation Scholarship for the Space Studies Progam 2019 at the International Space University (ISU), France.
 She received two best paper awards from ICMARS 2012, ISG and ISRS 2013 symposium for outstanding research paper presentations.
 She has solo-authored three books and has more than 15 national and international research paper publications.
 Rushanka was recently elected as a Fellow of the Royal Astronomical Society (FRAS) and is affiliated to numerous international scientific bodies like the Space Generation Advisory Council (SGAC), The Royal Aeronautical Society (RAeS), European Astronomical Society (EAS), the Indian Society of Remote Sensing (ISRS) and The International Society for Photogrammetry and Remote Sensing (ISPRS) that are engaged in space research and exploration.
 She also maintains an enthusiasm to bring about a change in the scenario for women in STEM (Science, Technology, Engineering, Mathematics).
 The Sparrho Early Career Researcher Prize was awarded to her for her research contribution at the Women in Space 2019 conference and it was announced on the occasion of International Women’s Day 2019.
 She has also been selected as one of the WomEng UK team members partnered with the Royal Aeronautical Society for planning and taking part in the Global Grand Challenges Student Collaboration Lab 2019 in London.
 Her journey from laboratory-based microscopic examinations (undergraduate studies) to space-borne satellite data interpretation and image processing (Master’s and PhD research) challenged her to discover a link between two different realms trying to complement each other and amalgamate with each other.
 Space technology is seeing exponential growth in satellite remote sensing applications and Rushanka would like to contribute her research expertise to gain sustainable economic growth, secure new scientific knowledge and provide benefits of space technology to the world.